WRansohoff/MotoMate/README.md

 Sorry that I didn't get a picture of the lit-up TFT; it's hard to take pictures of backlit displays, and it's not that important anyways.
 I also edited one of the images to remove the actual GPS coordinates, because I didn't feel like driving out to the middle of the woods to take a picture.

-Anyways, so far I've tested:
+Anyways, so far I've tested (or not) the following parts:

 * Battery monitoring: the 'charging' and 'done' LEDs seem to reflect the charge status, and the 12-bit ADC reads close to 4.2V on a full charge using the formula: `VBatt = ( ADC * 2 / 4095 ) * 3.3`.
 Note that for an accurate reading, you need to set one of the highest sampling times (250-650 cycles) due to the low amount of current flowing through the voltage divider.